sneakers-the-rat/infrastructure/index.markdown

 The shallowest onramp towards a generalized data infrastructure is to make use of existing discipline-specific standardized data formats.
 As will be discussed later, a truly universal pandisciplinary format is effectively impossible, but to arrive at the alternative we should first congeal the wild west of unstandardized data into a smaller number of established formats.

 Data formats consist of some combination of an abstract specification, an implementation in a particular storage medium, and an API for interacting with the format.
+I won't dwell on the particular qualities that a particular format needs, assuming that most that would be adopted would abide by FAIR principles.
 For now we assume that the particular constellation of these properties that make up a particular format will remain mostly intact with an eye towards semantically linking specifications and unifying their implementation.

 There are a dizzying number of scientific data formats {% cite teamScientificDataFormats %}, so a comprehensive treatment is impractical here and I will use the Neurodata Without Borders:N (NWB){% cite rubelNWBAccessibleData2019a %} as an example.
 NWB is the de facto standard for systems neuroscience, adopted by many institutes and labs, though far from uniformly.
 NWB [consists of](https://www.nwb.org/nwb-software/) a [specification language](https://schema-language.readthedocs.io/en/stable/), a [schema written in that language](https://nwb-schema.readthedocs.io/en/stable/), a [storage implementation in hdf5](https://nwb-storage.readthedocs.io/en/stable/), and an [API for interacting with the data](https://pynwb.readthedocs.io/en/stable/).
 They have done an admirable job of engaging with community needs {% cite rubelNeurodataBordersEcosystem2021 %} and making a modular, extensible format ecosystem.